Mark Vargo (politician)

 Mark Alexander Vargo (born July 29, 1963) is an American lawyer and politician who served as the 32nd Attorney General of South Dakota.
 In June 2022, he was appointed by Governor Kristi Noem to fill the vacancy created by Jason Ravnsborg's impeachment and removal from office.
-He previously served as the State's Attorney of Pennington County, South Dakota.
+He previously served as the State's Attorney of Pennington County, South Dakota, having left the position in April 2023.

 Early life

 Vargo was born in Stuttgart, West Germany, while his father was serving in the United States Army.
 He is the son of college professor Albert James Vargo and nurse Geraldine Jean (Klekotka) Vargo and was raised in West Germany, Michigan, and Kansas.
 He is a 1981 graduate of Kapaun Mt.
 Carmel Catholic High School in Wichita.

 In 1985, Vargo graduated from Princeton University with a Bachelor of Arts degree.
 While attending Princeton, he completed a 1983 summer internship in the Washington, D.C. office of U.S. Senator Bob Dole.
 In 1988, he graduated from Georgetown University Law Center with a Juris Doctor degree.
 Except for Charles McGuigan, who acted as attorney general for two months in 2022, Vargo is the first South Dakota Attorney General since 1959 who did not attend the University of South Dakota School of Law.